 And considering that Namibia is twice the size of California but with a population of only about 2.5 million (the population of California is around 40 million), you’ll have a huge expanse of land and plenty of amazing destinations all to yourself.

-The must-visit highlights of Namibia are spread out all over the country but the public transportation infrastructure is not set-up to get visitors to the popular attractions.
+The must-visit highlights of Namibia are spread out all over the country but the public transportation infrastructure is not set up to get visitors to the popular attractions.
 So most tourists choose to rent a car.
 And since the roads can be incredibly rough, it is highly recommended that tourists rent a 4×4 vehicle.

 Aside from the fact that you’ll be driving on the left-hand side of the road, driving in Namibia is fairly simple.
-People generally obey the rules, the road signs are in English, and you’ll only encounter traffic in the cities (even that is minor).
+People generally obey the rules, the road signs are in English, and you’ll only encounter traffic in the cities (even if that is minor).
 You’re guaranteed to have an unbelievable time road tripping around this spectacular country!

-Driving a Car in Namibia
+Guide to Driving in Namibia

 Rules of the Road

-- In Namibia you’ll be driving on the left side of the road.
+- In Namibia, you’ll be driving on the left side of the road.
 If you’re not used to it just know that you’ll regularly mistake your windshield wipers for your turn signal.

-- Drivers are required by law to keep their headlights on at all hours of the day.
+- Drivers in Namibia are required by law to keep their headlights on at all hours of the day.
 This is a new law so not everyone complies currently.
 But if you are caught with your headlights off, you’ll likely face a 350 NAD (~$29 USD) fine.

-- All passengers must wear seatbelts.
+- All passengers in Namibia must wear seatbelts.

 - Check whether your car takes diesel or unleaded gas before you get to the gas station.